Getting started

 Authorization: Bearer <access_token>

-The acquired access_token is temporary and will expire after the expires_in time passes.
 You will need to implement the OAuth token refresh flow in order to keep the API implementation secure.

 It is not recommended to run Authentication before every request.
 This may result in rate-limiting rules applied to your entire IP.
 The following section describes rate limiting in more detail.